When Will MLB Return, And Assuming It Does, What Will It Look Like?

 MLB did return when?

-With that said there are also numerous health and logistical details to hash out, the financial aspect notwithstanding.
-ESPN reports that the plan to return would require 200,000 reliable COVID-19 tests and “a promise not to interfere with the nationwide fight to contain the pandemic.”
-Only four of the 17 states with MLB teams meet The Harvard Global Health Institute’s testing recommendations, which say states should conduct at least 152 tests per 100,000 people.
-So that challenge remains.
+However, there are numerous health and logistical considerations that must be taken into account, in addition to the financial aspect.
+ESPN reports that in order to resume play, 200,000 reliable COVID-19 tests would be required, along with a commitment to not interfere with the country’s pandemic control efforts.
+Only four of the 17 states with MLB teams currently meet the testing criteria outlined by The Harvard Global Health Institute, which suggests administering at least 152 tests per 100,000 residents.
+Thus, this issue remains unresolved.

 Seasonal changes

-– Games will be played in empty, home stadiums called Teams & Rsquo.
+Games will take place in vacant home stadiums known as Teams & Rsquo.

-– There would be seven teams in each group for the playoffs.
+There would be seven teams in each playoff group.

 Chicago postseason sports

-How would the aforementioned changes impact Chicago & rsquo’s teams if baseball returns?
+What impact would the aforementioned changes have on Chicago’s teams if baseball were to resume?

-For the Cubs and White Sox, the expanded postseason area is perfect.
-PointsBetAs of January, the White Sox total was 80.5 and the Cubs & rsquo, over / under, at 88.5 wins.
-Of course, the shorter plan will have an impact on those totals, but in a normal year, both teams might have been on the verge of securing postseason berths.
-Therefore, it’s possible that one or both will benefit from the expanded industry.
+The Cubs and White Sox are well-suited for the expanded postseason format.
+In January, the White Sox were projected to win 80.5 games and the Cubs were projected to win 88.5 games according to PointsBet.
+While the shortened season will impact these projections, in a normal year, both teams would have been on track to secure playoff berths.
+Therefore, it is possible that one or both teams could benefit from the expanded playoff field.

-The Cubs, in contrast, would be able to use a Hd for every game, which may result in more at-batches for players like Ian Happ and Kyle Schwarber and possibly less time in the outfield.
+On the other hand, the Cubs have the option to use a designated hitter (DH) in every game, which could result in increased opportunities for players like Ian Happ and Kyle Schwarber to bat, potentially limiting their time playing in the outfield.